benmarwick/JSTORr/README.md

 Limitations and Disclaimer
 ----
 Currently this package is intended for the exploration of a single journal archive.
 For example, all of the articles held by JSTOR of one journal or on one subject.
-It may be useful for other types of DfR archives, but has only been tested on single-journal archives.
-Also, I am not a programmer, computer scientist, statistician, lawyer, etc. This is a work in progress and there is currently very little custom error handling.
+It may be useful for other types of DfR archives, but has not yet been widely tested.
+Also, I am not a programmer, computer scientist, statistician, lawyer, etc. This is a work in progress and there is currently very little custom error handling (the more cryptic errors are usually due to a search for a word or bigram that does not exist in the archive).
 Use at your own risk, and fork and share as you like.

 Acknowledgements
 ----
 Many of the ideas for these functions have come directly from the prolific and creative research of Andrew Goldstone, Jonathan Goodwin, Shawn Graham, Matt Jockers, David Mimno, Ben Schmidt and Ted Underwood.
+None of them are responsible for the consequences of use of this package, no matter how awful, even if they arise from flaws in it (I take responsibility for the flaws).

   [dfr]:http://dfr.jstor.org/